Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

-In addition, we observed that participants with over 10 years of experience and in managerial roles (e.g., P5-UX, P15-EN, \& P24-EN) demonstrated greater awareness of privacy and data protection laws compared to less experienced participants.
+In addition, we observed that participants with over ten years of experience and in managerial roles (e.g., P5-UX, P15-EN, \& P24-EN) demonstrated greater awareness of privacy and data protection laws compared to less experienced participants.
 They advised their product teams to adjust feature designs to comply with legal requirements.
-For example, P5-UX altered the user consent dialog interface on their mobile app for smart home cameras to align with POPCPI regulations\footnote{POPCPI's articles 8 \& 9 require data processors to protect children's personal data and obtain consent from children's guardians to process it.}: \textit{``The law requires us to obtain consent from parents or guardians, so we implemented a dedicated consent option specifically for them.
+For example, P5-UX altered the user consent dialog interface on their mobile app for smart home cameras to align with POPCPI regulations\footnote{Under POPCPI Articles 8 and 9, data processors are required to safeguard children’s personal data and obtain consent from their legal guardians prior to processing.}: \textit{``The law requires us to obtain consent from parents or guardians, so we implemented a dedicated consent option specifically for them.
 We also included a `refusal' option in case the guardian does not agree to provide authorization.''}